|

 This class is for people who have studied some French in the past.
 We study basic French grammar, usage, pronunciation, and vocabulary.
 The focus is communicating with others in written and spoken French.

-This term we will work on everyday terms to build our conversational prowess.
+This term we will work on prepositions and articles.
 The recommended book, Easy French Step-by-Step by Myrna Bell Rochester, is available at Barnes & Noble, Bookshop.org, Amazon, and other booksellers.

 This class will be live only and not recorded.